What are Investment Securities?

 #1 – Fixed Income Bearing Securities

-Those securities which will generate fixed cash flow either by way of interest (particularly on debentures/bonds) or by way of a fixed percentage of dividend (in case of preference shares) are considered as fixed income bearing securities.
+Those securities which will generate fixed cash flow either by way of interest (particularly on debentures/bonds) or by way of a fixed percentage of dividend (in the case of preference shares) are considered as fixed income bearing securities.
 Return on these securities would not be affected by any market factors.
 Lower risk is involved in such types of securities.

 #2 – Debentures/Bonds

-These are long term investment options carrying fixed income based on the rate of interest.
+These are long-term investment options carrying fixed income based on the rate of interest.
 The risk of such types of securities is dependent on the type of issuer.
 The major risk faced is the credit risk of the issuer of these securities.
 Various investment alternatives are available under this category:

 #3 – Preferred Stock